WPManageNinja/custom-tiktok-feed/readme.txt

 = How to customize TikTok feed? =

-Custom TikTok Feed has advanced customization and styling options to organize your TikTok feed.
-Once you connect your account with Custom TikTok Feed, you can do the customization with just a few clicks; to do it you don’t need to do any code or have any advanced skills.
+Custom Feed for TikTok has advanced customization and styling options to organize your TikTok feed.
+Once you connect your account with Custom Feed for TikTok, you can do the customization with just a few clicks; to do it you don’t need to do any code or have any advanced skills.

 = Where can I get support? =

 For any queries, our support team is always open to hear from you.
 Contact our support forum here.

 == Screenshots ==
-1. Custom TikTok Feed by WP Social Ninja
+1. Custom Feed for TikTok by WP Social Ninja
 2. Multiple Layout Types
 3. Connect multiple accounts
 4. Combined Account Feed